-The body tries to minimize pH changes and responds to acid-base disturbances with body buffers, compensatory responses by the lungs and kidney (to metabolic and respiratory disturbances, respectively) and by the kidney correcting metabolic disturbances.
+The body tries to minimize pH changes and responds to acid-base disturbances with body buffers, compensatory responses by the lungs and kidney (to metabolic and respiratory disturbances, respectively) and by the kidney attempting to correct for a metabolic disturbances.

-- Compensation: This involves responses by the respiratory tract and kidney to primary metabolic and respiratory acid-base disturbances, respectively.
-Compensation opposes the primary disturbance, although the laboratory changes in the compensatory response parallel those in the primary response.
+- Compensatory responses: This involves responses by the respiratory tract and kidney to primary metabolic and respiratory acid-base disturbances, respectively.
+Compensation is driven by pH changes and opposes the primary disturbance, although the laboratory changes in the compensatory response parallel those in the primary response.
 This concept is illustrated in the summary below.

-- Respiratory compensation for a primary metabolic disturbance: Alterations in alveolar ventilation occurs in response to primary metabolic acid-base disturbances.
+- Respiratory compensation for a primary metabolic disturbance: Alterations in alveolar ventilation occurs in response to primary metabolic acid-base disturbances because the body senses changes in pH with peripheral chemoreceptors.
 This begins within minutes to hours of an acute primary metabolic disturbance.
-Note that complete compensation via this mechanism may take up to 24 hours.
+Note that complete compensation via this mechanism takes up to 24 hours.

-- Renal compensation for a primary respiratory disturbance: Here, the kidney alters excretion of acid (which influences bases as well) in response to primary respiratory disturbances.
+- Renal compensation for a primary respiratory disturbance: Here, the kidney alters excretion of acid (excrete an acid, gain a base; retain an acid, excrete a base) in response to primary respiratory disturbances.
 This begins within hours of an acute respiratory disturbance, but take several days (3-5 days) to take full effect.

 - Correction of acid-base changes: Correction of a primary respiratory acid-base abnormality usually requires medical or surgical intervention of the primary problem causing the acid-base disturbance, e.g. surgical relief of a collapsed trachea that is causing a primary respiratory acidosis (this is because the lungs cannot correct themselves, but need help to do so).
 Once the collapsed trachea is resolved, the lungs can rapidly blow off accumulated carbon dioxide.
-The kidney plays a major role in correcting metabolic disturbances, through alterations of H+ or HCO3– excretion or absorption.
+The kidney plays a major role in attempting to correct metabolic disturbances, through alterations of H+ or HCO3– excretion or absorption.
 This requires a normal kidney that is functioning appropriately.
 However, mild renal dysfunction will not affect the ability of the kidney to respond to acid-base disturbances.
-It requires fairly decent renal impairment (of tubular function, primarily) with acute kidney injury or chronic renal disease to result in defects in acid0base responses.
+It requires fairly decent renal impairment (of tubular function, primarily) with acute kidney injury or chronic renal disease to result in defects in acid-base responses.
 For more information on how the kidney modulates acid base status (including diagrams), refer to the renal physiology page.
 In the case of metabolic alkalosis, the kidney’s ability to correct the alkalosis can be impaired and the kidney can actually perpetuate or worsen the alkalosis by excreting acid (called a paradoxic aciduria; see more below).
-Thus, correction of a primary metabolic disturbance also requires surgical or medical intervention.
+Thus, correction of a primary metabolic disturbance also requires surgical or medical intervention, unless the primary disturbance is mild or self-limiting.

-In primary metabolic acid-base disorders, the body responds initially through intracellular (non-carbonate) and plasma (bicarbonate, particularly in a primary metabolic acidosis) buffers.
+In primary metabolic acid-base disorders, the body responds initially through plasma and interstitial or extracellular buffers.
+Bicarbonate is the dominant buffer in a primary metabolic acidosis.
+It takes a little longer (hours) for intracellular buffering with hydrogen shifts on proteins to occur, but this starts to happen as well.
 We would also expect to find immediate compensatory changes in alveolar ventilation and pCO2 (i.e. secondary respiratory compensation).
-With time, the kidney should act to correct the metabolic disturbance.
-This takes about 24 hours in the dog (as long as the kidney is functioning normally).
+With time, the kidney should act to correct the metabolic disturbance, particularly after we fix the primary problem or if the primary problem was self-limiting or mild.
 There is some evidence that cats cannot correct a primary metabolic disturbance like dogs can (Di Bartola).
 Note, respiratory compensation will not return pH to normal in a primary metabolic acidosis.
-This requires renal correction or medical or surgical intervention.
+This requires cessation of the originating cause and medical or surgical intervention, as required, followed by renal correction.

-The following can be used as a guide to estimate the expected respiratory compensatory response to primary metabolic acid-base disturbances in dogs:
+The following can be used as a guide to estimate the expected respiratory compensatory response to primary metabolic acid-base disturbances in dogs (it is unclear if this formula works for other species, but it is all we have):

 pCO2 (expected) = pCO2 (normal) + ([HCO3–(measured) – HCO3–(normal)] x 0.7) ± X